fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/developer-tools/reference-implementation.md

 ### 5. Setup Fast Test Suite CLI

 Now that the application is running, **you can use the Fast Test Suite CLI to make calls to the Fast backend**, which will then call your Seller Application running locally.
 Please navigate [here](https://github.com/fast-af/fast-test-suite-cli) to get the CLI setup.
-Make sure to have your App ID and Token from onboarding handy, as they will be required to run the CLI.
+Make sure to have your Fast App ID and Token from onboarding handy, as they will be required to run the CLI.
 NOTE: You will need to open a new terminal window/tab to run the CLI.

 Once the Test Suite CLI is setup, you can run these commands: